 What are basal cell carcinomas?

 Basal cell carcinomas (BCCs) are slow-growing, locally invasive, malignant epidermal skin tumours which are thought to arise from hair follicles.
 The tumour infiltrates local tissues through the slow irregular growth of subclinical finger-like outgrowths, and morbidity results from local tissue invasion and destruction, especially on areas of chronic sun exposure, such as the face, head and neck .

 Metastasis is relatively rare with a metastasis rate of 0.0028% to 0.5%.
 However, there is a 2% incidence of metastasis for tumours larger than 3 cm in diameter, 25% for tumours larger than 5 cm and 50% for tumours larger than 10 cm in diameter .

-- Basal cell carcinoma (BCC) predominantly affects Caucasians and is very uncommon in dark-skinned races.
-BCC is the most common cancer in Europe, Australia and the USA and is showing a worldwide increase in incidence.
+- Basal cell carcinoma predominantly affects Caucasians and is very uncommon in dark-skinned races.
+BCC is the most common type of carcinoma worldwide and is showing a worldwide increase in incidence .

-- Inconsistent data collection means that accurate figures for the incidence in the UK are difficult to obtain.
-The incidence of BCC is rising in the UK, with an estimated annual percentage increase of 1.4% for males and 1.9% for females between 1992 and 2003.
+- Inconsistent data collection means that accurate figures for the incidence in the UK are difficult to obtain .

-- Superficial BCCs occur at a younger age than other BCC variants, particularly in women.
+- Superficial basal cell carcinoma occurs at a younger age than other BCC variants, particularly in women .